Step One: Determine whether distributors are necessary.

 How big is the distributor?
 It is important to work with a distribution partner that can give your business the attention it needs without heavy delays in communications.
 You should be looking for the distributor to provide prompt communication regarding changes in management and other personnel and operating policies and shifts in the local market.

 Tip: Consider partnering with a small distributor or a non-traditional distribution partner, such as a local community organization, to reach niche markets.

 How Settle Can Help

-Once you’ve found a distributor that you want to work with (and that wants to work with you!), you’ll need to set up a strong working relationship.
-That starts with invoicing, bill cycles, and paying everyone on time.
+Once you’ve found the right distributor that you want to work with (and that wants to work with you!), you’ll need to set up a strong working relationship.
+That starts with making sure everyone is paid on time.
 That’s where Settle comes in.

 Schedule a demo with us today to learn more.

 Total US retail and food services sales, 2022 | Statista